Grue-2/Projects/README.md

 Or just to test the AI you can run the main method in "TicTacToeGame.java" which gives a nice tic tac toe game.

 ![alt text](/images/ticTacToe_Example.png "tic-tac-toe example image")

+(AI only learns from player games if you close it with the x button, if you hard stop it with eclipse it won't remember the games you played during that programs execution)

 ## Image_Processing - edge detection